PhaserEditor2D/PhaserEditor/docs/canvas.rst

 .. image:: images/SceneWizard_Settings.png
 	:alt: State wizard settings page.

-Many of the parameters shown in that page come from the Phaser API, however there are other parameters like the **Base Class Name** or **Code Format** that are used by the scene-to-code compiler.
+Many of the parameters shown in that page come from the Phaser API, however, there are other parameters like the **Base Class Name** or **Code Format** that are used by the scene-to-code compiler.

 All these settings can be changed later in the configuration tab of the editor.